 The Region of Caesarea Philippi

-The Gates of Hell itself sits as a cave at the bottom of Mt.
+The Gates of Hades itself sits as a cave at the bottom of Mt.
 Hermon.
 Shrines to the goat-man Pan and other gods, such as Caesar and Nemesis, are visible, along with temple prostitution, pagan worship, and ritualistic sacrifices.